yoelmatveyev/Fireworld/Ruletable_generator.md

 The function (gen-rules n) gives the list of all distinct and consistent birth rules for an automation with n states. (gen-rules n :b nil) gives the longer list of survival and transformation rules.

+For 2-state tables, the colors in the table will be red anf blue.
+For 3-states tables, the colors will be red, green and blue.
+Not custom color scheme is defined for tables with higher numbers of states.

 About the notation of multistate cyclical rules, read **Multistate_cyclical_CA.md**